 Developing a Personal Ministry Profile

-The Find Your Place program is designed to be a tool to assist you in discovering your place in ministry in your local church.
-The overall objective of this program is to help you develop a Personal Ministry Profile, which you can use to help you identify which ministries at your church God has uniquely qualified you to be a part of.
-By developing your PMP, you will be able to more clearly see what you particular strengths and giftings are and what area of ministry God has called you to.
+The Find Your Place program is designed to assist you in discovering your place in ministry in your local church.
+The overall objective of this program is develop a Personal Ministry Profile.
+You can use this profile to help you identify which ministries at your church God has uniquely qualified you to be a part of.
+By developing your Personal Ministry Profile, you can more clearly see what your particular strengths and giftings are and what area of ministry God has called you to.
 The result is that you will have a clearer vision for what part God would have you to play in the Body of Christ at your local church.

-There are five elements of a PMP that this program will address.
-Certain elements of the PMP are more important to the life of the Body of Christ, or are often misunderstood by the Body of Christ.
+There are five elements of a Personal Ministry Profile that this program will address.
+Certain elements of the Personal Ministry Profile are more important to the life of the Body of Christ, or are often misunderstood by the Body of Christ.
 Therefore, the Find Your Place program will spend greater amounts of time developing these areas of the profile, and give you basic guidelines on the other portions.

 - Spiritual Gifts